tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

    :class:`BitstreamReader`.
    However, attempting to have the substream read beyond its defined byte count will trigger :exc:`IOError` exceptions.

-.. method:: BitstreamReader.substream_append(substream, bytes)

-   Append an additional ``bytes`` amount of data from the current :class:`BitstreamReader` object to the given :class:`BitstreamReader` substream object.
-   May raise an :exc:`IOError` if the current stream has insufficient bytes.
-   Any callbacks defined in the current stream are applied to the bytes read for the substream when this method is called.

 .. method:: BitstreamReader.close()